herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

 Reboot the machine works the best.

 Get gpshell etc to fix serial number*
 --------------------------------
-#\* not relevant to a consumer edition NEO, it can still be relevant to a developer edition NEO
+#\* This section not relevant to a consumer edition NEO, it can still be relevant to a developer edition NEO

 Install gpshell binary and libs from tykeal's repo::